Hybrid Events

 Public questions with voting

-Quickly identify the topics that matter most to your audience.
+Quickly and transparently reveal the topics that matter most to your audience.

 Surveys

-Compile feedback and make sure your information has been comprehended
+Gather opinions and make sure your content has been understood.

 High quality at low network load